-Before using the appliance for the first time, enquire about the water hardness of your tap water from your water supplier.
+Before using the appliance for the first time, ask your water supplier about the hardness of your tap water.

-So that the appliance can reliably remind you to decalcify it when required, you must correctly set your water hardness range.
+To ensure that the appliance can reliably remind you to descale it when required, you must set your water hardness range correctly.

-The appliance may become damaged due to the use of unsuitable liquids.
+- The appliance may become damaged due to the use of unsuitable liquids. - Do not use distilled water, highly chlorinated tap water (>40 mg/l) or other liquids. - Only use cold, fresh tap water, softened water or non-carbonated mineral water. - Malfunctions may occur when using filtered or demineralised water.

-Do not use distilled water, highly chlorinated tap water (>40 mg/l) or other liquids.
+The appliance may request that you top up the water tank even though it may be full, or operation with steam is cancelled after approx. two minutes.
+If required, mix filtered or demineralised water with the bottled non-carbonated mineral water with a ratio of one to one.

-Only use cold, fresh tap water, softened water or noncarbonated mineral water.
+- If your water is very hard, we recommend that you use softened water. - If you only use softened water, you can set the water hardness range to "softened". - If you use mineral water, set the water hardness range to "4 very hard".

-- If your water is very hard, we recommend that you use softened water. - If you only use softened water, you can set the water hardness range to "softened" in this case. - If you use mineral water, set the water hardness range to "4 very hard". - If you use mineral water, you must only use noncarbonated mineral water.
+If you use mineral water, you must only use noncarbonated mineral water.